raisely/datastore-env/README.md

 This script will upload the contents of the selected `.env` file to your datastore

-By default the script will NOT overwrite existing keys, and will skip any keys marked optional in your `.env` file (using the same indicators in comments as when Generating required variables (see above).
+By default the script will NOT overwrite existing keys, and will skip upload any required or optional keys in your `.env` file (using the same indicators in comments as when Generating required variables (see above).

-You can alter the behaviour by using the command line arguments `--overwrite` or `--include-optional` respectively.
+You can alter the behaviour by using the command line arguments `--overwrite` or `--include=all|required|optional` respectively.

 # Running Locally
 There are 3 ways you can use and test this library when running locally.